 MOOC stands for ‘massive open online course.’
 This means that all of the course assets (including assessments and discussion forums) are open to anyone and typically free to audit (non-credit/degree).
 The New York Times called 2012 “The Year of the MOOC” because numerous online education endeavors (such as edX, Coursera, and Udacity) all launched and gained rapid attention and momentum.
 These platforms take advantage of recent technologies like social networking and scalable networks that can support thousands of global learners simultaneously.
 True, online and distance learning are not new---both date back several decades.
 Yet MOOCs have often been called a “disruption” as they came about during a time of (a) growing global appetite for knowledge, (b) faculty and major institutional interest in improving teaching and learning, and (c) tech-savvy students eager to embrace enabling technologies.

 In the context of edX/HarvardX, a course is an online learning experience that combines video elements, assessments and other interactive tools and is the equivalent of a full course experience as defined by the faculty member’s school or department.
 For some this could be a semester-long course, for others an intensive 3-week experience.

 A module is an online learning experience that combines video elements, assessments and other interactive tools that address a specific topic and its associated learning outcomes.
 This could be the equivalent of a week to three weeks of a semester-long course and might also be thought of as a discrete unit within a larger course.

 SPOC stands for ‘small private online course’ and describes courses with limited enrollment and course assets that are not necessarily open to all.
-For example, the HarvardX courses on Copyright and National Security were run, partly, as SPOCs with limited enrollments of 500 to allow for greater interaction and discussion.
+Limited enrollments often allow for greater interaction and discussion.
 SPOCS are also a common way to run an experience for residential enrolled students.